Nuno-Jesus/Make-A-Make/README.md

 - A `target` is the name of a rule.
 Usually, also the name of a file, but not always.

 - A rule can rely on dependencies that must be fulfilled before execution.
-These are called `pre-requisits`.
-Details of pre-requisits parsing and their will be detailed in 4.1 section.
+These are called `prerequisites`.
+Details of prerequisite parsing will be detailed in 4.1 section.

-- Finally, after all pre-requisits are fulfilled, the rule can execute its `recipe`, a collection of `commands`.
+- Finally, after the prerequisites are fulfilled, the rule can execute its `recipe`, a collection of `commands`.
 A rule can also have an empty recipe.

-Each command should be indented with a **tab**, otherwise an error like this might show up:
+Each command should be indented with a **tab** otherwise, an error like this might show up:

 	Makefile:38: *** missing separator.
 Stop.